Configure Global Log Receiver

 Figure: QRadar Global Log Receiver Configuration

-Enter the URI for your QRadar receiver in the Log Source Collector URL
+Enter the URI for your QRadar receiver in the Log Source Collector URL field.
+For more information, refer to the following IBM document.

 Note: In some cases, multiple events will be sent to the global log receiver at once.
 The QRadar receiver needs to be told to split the events into multiple records.
 To do this, configure the

-field as follows:
+Message Patternfield as follows:

 Figure: QRadar Message Pattern Configuration